Getting Started

 • When this parameter is not enabled:

-1. When translating /<source>/abc.jpg, if <root>/public/<target>/abc.jpg exists, the reference path in the document will be changed to /<target>/abc.jpg; otherwise, the image reference path remains unchanged.
+1. When translating /<source>/abc.jpg, if <root>/public/<target>/abc.jpg already exists, the reference path in the document will be changed to /<target>/abc.jpg; otherwise, the image reference path remains unchanged

 WARNING

-Specifically, if you use -g '*' for full translation, the file lists of source and target directories will be compared, and unmatched target files except for internalRoutes will be automatically deleted.
+In particular, if you use -g '*' for a full translation, the file lists in the source and target directories will be compared.
+Any mismatched target files except for internalRoutes will be deleted automatically.

 TIP

-The translation feature requires the local environment variable AZURE_OPENAI_API_KEY to be configured.
-Please contact your team Leader to obtain it.
+The translation feature requires the ALAUDA_OPENAI_BASE_URL and ALAUDA_OPENAI_API_KEY environment variables to be configured locally.
+Please contact your team Leader to obtain them.

 i18n: